ignaciohrdz/sseq-iqa-python/README.md

-# Spatial-Spectral Entropy-base Quality (SSEQ) index
+# Spatial-Spectral Entropy-based Quality (SSEQ) index

 This is my implementation of the **SSEQ index**.
 I wasn't able to find a fully implemented Python version of this index, so I decided to use [Aca4peop's code](https://github.com/Aca4peop/SSEQ-Python) as a starting point and then add my own modifications.